clojure-doc/clojure-doc.github.io/README.md

 You can view the generated version with `clojure -X:serve` which should open a browser to port 3000 (of localhost).
 This will automatically regenerate the `public` folder as files are changed in `content` etc.

+See [Klipse.md] for instructions about including interactive code snippets in an article.

 ### Contributing To Existing Guides

 First, pick a topic that sounds interesting.
 Writing documentation takes some effort and